WeblateOrg/weblate/docs/admin/config.rst

 ENABLE_SHARING
 --------------

-Turn on/off the "Share" menu so users can share translation progress on social networks.
+Turn on/off the :guilabel:`Share` menu so users can share translation progress on social networks.

 .. setting:: GITLAB_USERNAME